reductio-liuteriadautore/Luxor/README.md

-# Nekhbet
+# Luxor
-Nekhbet, name of the treble range model of Reductio family (violins and violas)
+The treble range model of Reductio family (violins and violas)